hinthornw/trustcall/README.md

 pip install -U trustcall langchain-fireworks
 ```

-Then set up your schema:
+Then, set up your schema:

 ```python
 from typing import List